Ardakilic/backmeup/README.md

 Configuration Values
 --------------
-After downloading the script, before running, you must edit your configuration values:
+After downloading the script, before running, you must edit your configuration values found in `~/.backmeuprc`:

 ```sh
 TIMEZONE="Europe/Istanbul" #Your timezone, for a better timestamp in archived filenames